mppmu/qmc/README.md

 * A C++11 compatible C++ compiler.
 * (Optional GPU support)  A CUDA compatible compiler (typically `nvcc` or `clang`).

 The qmc library is header only.
-Simply put the file somewhere reachable from your project or directly into your project tree itself then `#include "qmc.hpp"` in your project.
+Simply put the single header file somewhere reachable from your project or directly into your project tree itself then `#include "qmc.hpp"` in your project.

 ## Installation (with [pysecdec](https://github.com/mppmu/secdec))